 One other danger I should point out is that prescription sleep medicine should not be taken on the plane.
 You may think this is the best way to get quality sleep on a flight, but the problem is you really should be getting up at least every four hours to stretch.
 If you were to sleep a solid eight hours on a plane, you could risk Deep Vein Thrombosis (DVT).
 It is a very serious condition that can be life-threatening.
 In simple terms, DVT is a blood clot (usually in your leg) that could travel to your lungs.

 Finally, I should point out that I don’t think the Ambien really fixed my issue with jetlag.
 Yes, I would sleep well when I took the Ambien, but I didn’t want to take it every night.
 I didn’t like dealing with Ambien withdrawal.
 My first night without Ambien would be rough, typically waking up around 4 am and not being able to go back to sleep.
 I felt like taking Ambien for jet lag just postponed the issue.

 Sleep is important and I understand that sometimes a prescription drug is the best way to help when you have severe jet lag or another sleeping issue (and there is nothing wrong with that).
 While I still travel a lot internationally, I haven’t taken any Ambien for years.
-I decided it was better to try other more natural tactics to fall asleep (which I will share in a future post).
+I decided it was better to try other more natural tactics to fall asleep.
 I wish I could say I have no more jet lag but I think I have just become better at coping with jet lag.
 If only someone would invent a magical jet lag drug!

 - Consult a doctor before taking Ambien or any prescription medicine for jet lag.